Featured Image

 If you want to go the extra mile with your automation, hook it up via an API to your bank account, and check if you’ve received a payment that matches the invoice amount and number.

-Things to keep in mind when choosing a method to track payments and invoices
+Choosing a method to track payments and invoices

 A lot of business owners think that it’s not that much work to manually invoice and track payments.
 However, depending on your business activities, things can quickly spiral out of control.